 Mint, the ancient herb

-The Mint family is a truly ancient class of plants containing over 30 different species and has been part of the culinary world for thousands of years.
+The mint family is a truly ancient class of plants containing over 30 different species and has been part of the culinary world for thousands of years.
 The name comes from the Greek nymph Menthe who was turned into a plant by Persephone and sprigs of mint have even been found in ancient Egyptian tombs!

 The tradition of drinking mint tea can be found around the world.
 Peppermint tea is widely drunk in Europe, where it is valued for its fresh cooling taste and digestive properties.
 Meanwhile spearmint has been traditionally used with green tea in Morocco as a miraculously refreshing and slightly caffeinated brew - try it on a hot summer’s day!

-Different types of mint and their health benefits
+Different types of mint tea